-As a comprehensive provider of clinical & diagnostic laboratory services, the Department of Pathology at Sengkang General Hospital plays a vital role in providing holistic and quality laboratory tests to support the needs of doctors and clinicians in the diagnosis, management and prevention of various diseases.
-The team of pathologists and laboratory scientists work in close collaboration with clinical colleagues for optimum patient care.
+Through an array of hospital-based clinical and diagnostic laboratory services, the Department of Pathology at Sengkang General Hospital provide clinicians with information for the diagnosis, management and prevention of various diseases.
+The department is staffed by a dedicated team of pathologists and laboratory scientists who work in close collaboration with clinical colleagues for optimum patient care.

 All policies and procedures integral to the quality of services are developed, validated and reviewed by the current standards of practice and the requirements of the regulatory authorities.